quite/mumla/README.md

 ### Notes on NDK

-We're now building with Android Gradle Plugin (AGP) 8.x, which should come bundled with NDK version 25.1.8937393 that we currently use.
 The NDK is the toolchain used for building the native code (C/C++) of Humla, specified using `ndkVersion` in `libraries/humla/build.gradle`.

+We currently build with version 8.x of Android Gradle Plugin (AGP), which should come bundled with the version 25.1.8937393 of NDK that we currently use.
 Using newer NDK might give build errors.
 See also: https://developer.android.com/studio/projects/install-ndk

-If this version of the NDK does not get installed automatically by Android Studio (typically in a directory in `~/Android/Sdk/`), then you may be able to get it installed by using its SDK Manager like this:
+If Android Studio does not automatically install the mentioned version of the NDK (typically in a directory in `~/Android/Sdk/`) then you may be able to get it installed by using the SDK Manager:

 - Click SDK Tools tab.
 - Check "Show Package Details"